-Read the section on "adverse selection and the market for lemons" on pages 296-297.
+Read the section on "adverse selection and the market for lemons."
 This is an excellent example of adverse selection, which occurs when buyers and sellers have different information.

 The sections from this chapter up to now are not much asked on the final exam.
 You are not tested on the reasons for wearing high heels or ties.
 But the following sections are tested.